 By Patrick Freeze

 There’s a lot to juggle when you’re a landlord—especially if you own more than one property.
-Fortunately, the technology humans have access to today can really streamline business productivity and efficiency, saving property owners time and money in the long run.
+Fortunately, property management software humans have access to today can really streamline business productivity and efficiency, saving property owners time and money in the long run.

 Let’s take look at a few key ways technology can improve your rental property business.